 With the 3-dimensional representation, (Fig. 8), the 'hollow' area can be clearly identified with a linear bank at the north east edge.
-Furthermore, this representation allows comparison with an earlier, conventional, manual survey (Tomalin, 1972) (Appendix 3) (Fig 9B).
+Furthermore, this representation allows comparison with an earlier, conventional, manual survey (Tomalin, 1972) (Fig 9B).
 The linear bank at the eastern edge (Fig.9B), approximates to the contours in figure 9A

-Fig. 9.
-A, plain, contour plan of the spring area; B, Extract from Tomalin's 1972 survey (Courtesy of The Landmark Trust).
+Fig. 9A, plain, contour plan of the spring area; Fig 9B, Extract from Tomalin's 1972 survey (Courtesy of The Landmark Trust).
+(Blue arrows - linear bank.
+Red arrow - channel).

-(open arrows, figs. 9A and B).
+(blue arrows, figs. 9A and B).
 The 'hollow' (H) also corresponds in both figures.
-However, the 'channel' shown in Tomalin's survey (Fig. 9B, arrow), is not clearly identified in the 3dimensional (Fig. 8), or the plain contour (Fig. 9A) images, obtained using the electronic, hydrostatic level.
+However, the 'channel' shown in Tomalin's survey (Fig. 9B, red arrow), is not clearly identified in the 3-dimensional (Fig. 8), or the plain contour (Fig. 9A) images, obtained using the electronic, hydrostatic level.

-3 Outer field 3.
+3) Outer field 3.

-The feature (Fig. 2) (Appendix 4) is situated close to the road adjacent to outer field 1.
-A tape grid, 30 x 13m, was laid out using the RM 15 survey baseline along the boundary wall to the north of the area (Fig 10).
+The feature (Fig. 2) (Appendix 3) is situated close to the road adjacent to outer field 1.
+A tape grid, 30×13 m, was laid out using the RM 15 survey baseline along the boundary wall to the north of the area (Fig 10).
 Heights were measured at 1m intervals along the X axis, southerly (14 columns), and 2 m intervals along the Y axis easterly (16 columns).
 The zero point was set within the feature.
 The Z axis was the height above, (+), or below, (-), the zero point in mm.
 The results were recorded on paper.
 Maximum heights above or below the zero point were 340 to -642 mm.
 The raw data were processed electronically as described previously and a 3-dimensional image, including contours (Fig 11A), was produced.
 The image demonstrated the slope and undulating surface.